darrenfishell/darrenfishell.github.io/_posts/2018-10-23-using-tableau-to-dig-through-data.md

 That raises another question: How does Bangor's rate compare to other cities?

 To answer that, we'll need to add more data to the view.
-We can do that by returning to our data sources page, adding in `Portland` alongside `Bangor` and `Maine`.
+We can do that by returning to the `Data Sources` pane (at the bottom left) and adding in `Portland` alongside `Bangor` and `Maine`.

 Return to `Sheet 1` and Portland will be alongside.

 If you wanted to broaden the inquiry to all cities and towns, you could rid of the `Area Name` filter in the data view and filter instead on `Geography`, selecting `City/Town`.

-That's just one of many combinations.
+That's just one of _many_ combinations.

 ### Publishing a view of the data